-The diagram above shows a bridging network with a number of Access Points all with the same SSID, network structure, etc (so as the Stations can freely roam between Access Points)
+The diagram above shows a bridging network with a number of Access Points all with the same SSID, network structure, etc. (so as the Stations can freely roam between Access Points)

-Each Access Point then needs a separate connection to the next Access Point, which is done using the WDS Virtual Access Points or Stations
+Each Access Point then needs a separate connection to the next Access Point, which is done using the WDS Virtual Access Points and Stations

-Site B is acting as a Virtual AP for Site A & C, which in turn are acting as Virtual Stations.
+Site B is acting as a Virtual AP for Site A, which in turn is acting as a Virtual Station.
+At the same time Site B is also acting as a Virtual Station for Site C which in turn is acting as a Virtual AP.

-This setup can be replicated to extend the range and will allow any Roaming Stations full connectivity across a network.
+This setup can be replicated to extend the range and will allow any Roaming Stations full connectivity across the network

-Add Entry Delete Entry 3 # Connection Mode SSID / MAC Address Encryption Encryption Key Router IP Router Subnet STP 1 AP (Downlink) SSID_A-B WPA2-PSK(AES) PassPhrase ~
+Add Entry Delete Entry Connection Mode SSID / MAC Address Encryption Encryption Key Router IP Router Subnet STP 1 AP (Downlink) 🗠 SSID_A-B WPA2-PSK(AES) 💌 PassPhrase